Avantika Superfast Express: Locomotive link

-When Avantika Superfast was first introduced it was hauled by WDM-2 for whole journey.
+When Avantika Superfast was first introduced it was hauled by WDM-2 for the whole journey.

 After some time, WCAM-1 became its regular link from Mumbai Central till Ujjain, After Ujjain WDM-2 hauled it complete its journey to Indore.

 When Mumbai's WR was converted into AC current, WAP-4 took incharge of Avantika till Ujjain.
 After sometime Ujjain–Indore line got electrified and WAP-4 hauled it for whole journey.

 After some years, Avantika SuperFast got India's fastest locomotive WAP-5 for its regular link.

-When Avantika SuperFast got upgraded into LHB coach in 2018 February, its regular link also got upgraded into WAP-7 (usually HOG mode).
+When Avantika SuperFast got upgraded into LHB coach in 2019 February, its regular link also got upgraded into WAP-7 (usually HOG mode).